GuillainM/Prometheus-Station/docs/01-raspberry-setup.md

 #### Tab 3: "Wi-Fi"

-- ✅ SSID: **Exactly** as your WiFi network name appears
+- âœ… SSID: **Exactly** as your WiFi network name appears
   - Case-sensitive!
-"MyWiFi" ≠ "mywifi"
+"MyWiFi" â‰  "mywifi"
   - Include spaces if your network has them
-- ✅ Password: Your WiFi password (also case-sensitive)
+- âœ… Password: Your WiFi password (also case-sensitive)
-- ✅ Wireless LAN country: Select your country
+- âœ… Wireless LAN country: Select your country
   - France = FR
   - USA = US
   - Critical for legal radio frequencies